-5 little pumpkins sitting on a gate!
-Except these 5 little pumpkins are actually a pumpkin crystal science experiment.
+5 little pumpkins sitting on a gate; except These five little pumpkins are a pumpkin crystal science experiment.
 What a fun fall or Halloween science activity to pair with a classic book.
-Growing crystals with kids is really easy to do whether you do salt crystals with construction paper or the classic borax crystals with pipe cleaners, it’s a great chemistry activity for kids.
+Growing crystals with kids is easy to do and is a great chemistry activity for kids.
 Combine classic science experiments with fun themes kids love!

 So what happens when 5 little pumpkins sit on a gate?
 They turn into crystal pumpkins!
-Last year we actually crystalized a real mini pumpkin, check it out here.
+We enjoyed this pumpkin book and STEM challenge with real pumpkins, check it out here.
 This year, a pipe cleaner pumpkin crystal science experiment was in order!

 Growing crystals is a fun science activity that you can also turn into a science experiment.
 We will show you how to do that below!
 Let’s get started.
 Make sure to grab a copy of this classic book for the younger kids!